-Environmental systems include emissions filtration units, waste heat recovery equipment, waste gas treatment products, as well as waste reduction equipment and bio-mass incinerators.
-The principal markets are the cremation industry, waste to energy and other industries which utilize incinerators for waste reduction and energy production.
+Environmental and energy systems include emissions filtration units, waste heat recovery equipment, waste gas treatment products, as well as energy recovery and renewable power generation.
+The principal markets are municipalities or public/state agencies, the cremation industry and waste to energy and other industries which utilize incinerators for waste reduction and energy production.